 Alabama prohibits any person from possessing a firearm while participating in or attending any demonstration held at a public place.1 It is also unlawful for any person to possess a firearm within 1,000 feet of a demonstration at a public place, after having been ordered by a law enforcement officer to remove himself or herself from the proscribed area.2

-Effective September 1, 2015, people, including individuals with concealed handgun licenses, are prohibited from possessing firearms without the express permission of the person having authority over the premises in:
+People, including individuals with concealed handgun licenses, are prohibited from possessing firearms without the express permission of the person having authority over the premises in:

 - A jail, prison or other certain other corrections facilities;

-- A facility providing inpatient or custodial care of those with psychiatric, mental, or emotional disorders; or
+- A facility providing inpatient or custodial care of those with psychiatric, mental, or emotional disorders;

 People are prohibited from possessing firearms at the following locations unless (1) the person has the permission of someone having authority over the premises or (2) the firearms are kept from ordinary observation and locked within a compartment or in the interior of the person’s vehicle or in a compartment or container securely affixed to the vehicle: